15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 8. Frequent mood swings

-When you have a parent who has narcissistic traits, you may notice that they can get very angry and lash out at you sometimes.
 For example, if you ever go against their rules or make a decision that they didn’t agree with, they might become very angry with you when they yell and scream.

 9. Not interested in spending quality time together

-When you are looking for more signs of a narcissistic parent in law, consider if they want to spend time with you.
+When you are looking for more signs of a narcissistic parent-in-law, consider if they want to spend time with you.
 If they don’t, it may be because they have no desire to get to know you.

 They might have already decided what they think of you and are unwilling to change their mind or build up your relationship.